-Making more money, or simply spending less of what you already earn, can solve many problems.
-Depending on your unique situation, this might mean that you can save more toward retirement, enjoy more vacations with your loved ones, or simply relax knowing that the lights won’t get shut off this month.
+Making more money, or simply spending less of what you already earn, can solve many money matters.
+Depending on your unique situation, this might mean that you can save more toward retirement, enjoy more vacations with your loved ones, or simply relax knowing you aren’t drowning in credit card debt.

 No matter the breadth of your financial concern, more money does tend to lead to less worry.